jopperking/Multiple-Linear-Regression/README.md

 A very simple python program to implement Multiple Linear Regression using the LinearRegression class from sklearn.linear_model library.

-The program also does Backward Elimination to determine the best independent variables to fit into the regressor object of the LinearRegression class.

-Understanding the Data
+## Understanding the Data FuelConsumption.csv:
-FuelConsumption.csv:

 We have downloaded a fuel consumption dataset, FuelConsumption.csv, which contains model-specific fuel consumption ratings and estimated carbon dioxide emissions for new light-duty vehicles for retail sale in Canada.
 Dataset source